violetasdev/bodytrackingdepth_course/KinectV2/docs/kinectTutorial03_doc.md

         }
 ```

 8. Now, we will configure the interface to display the image we created.
 Open your interface file by clicking in ___MainWindow.XAML.cs___.
-You will see a Windows 10 type form with the XAML code below.
+You will see a window with the XAML code definition below.
 XAML is a markup language, so you need to properly close the tags to make it work.

 <img src="images/03/03_xaml.png" >